-In the last year it became a best seller and has sold amazingly well overseas as the principles I share are universal.
+In that time it became a best seller and has sold amazingly well overseas as the principles I share are universal.

 I love it when I receive all those complimentary emails – readers are blown away by the information in this book and getting your feedback really makes my day.

 But I also received a disappointing email recently.